nytimes/backbone.stickit/README.md

 #### Master

 - Fixed a bug where "null" would show in Chrome when binding `attribute:null` to an element value.
+- Added handling for `observe` in function form.

 #### 0.6.3